codasite/bmb-rails/README.md

 The `remotePathResolve` setting maps the Docker container path to your local workspace path, allowing Coverage Gutters to find the correct files.

-4. After running `make wp-cover`, click the "Watch" button in the VS Code status bar to enable coverage highlighting
+4. After running `task wp:test:coverage`, click the "Watch" button in the VS Code status bar to enable coverage highlighting
 5. Coverage indicators will appear in the gutter:
    - Green: Line is covered by tests
    - Red: Line is not covered